zulip/zulip/templates/zerver/help/import-from-gitter.md

 `<subdomain>.zulipchat.com`, let us know, and we can rename the old organization first.

-### Import into a new Zulip server
+### Import into a self-hosted Zulip server

-Because the Gitter import tool is very new, we recommend first upgrading your new Zulip server to the latest `master` branch, using [upgrade-zulip-from-git][upgrade-zulip-from-git] to avoid bugs in the earliest versions of the Gitter import tool.
+Because the import tool is very new, you will need to upgrade your Zulip server to the latest `master` branch, using [upgrade-zulip-from-git][upgrade-zulip-from-git].

 Log in to a shell on your Zulip server as the `zulip` user.
-Run the following commands.
+To import with the most common configuration, run the following commands, replacing `<token>` with the value generated above.

 ```
+cd /home/zulip/deployments/current
 ./manage.py convert_gitter_data gitter_data.json --output converted_gitter_data
-./manage.py import --destroy-rebuild-database '' converted_gitter_data
+./manage.py import '' converted_gitter_data
 ```

-!!! warn ""
-    **Warning:** This will destroy all existing data in your Zulip server

-### Import into an existing Zulip server

-If you already have some organizations hosted on your Zulip server, and want to add import your Gitter data as a new Zulip organization, you can use the following procedure.

-Log in to your Zulip server as the `zulip` user.
-Run the following commands, replacing `<subdomain>` with the subdomain of the URL you'd like for your imported Zulip organization.
+This could take several minutes to run, depending on how much data you're importing.

+**Import options**

+The commands above create an imported organization on the root domain (`EXTERNAL_HOST`) of the Zulip installation.
+You can also import into a custom subdomain, e.g. if you already have an existing organization on the root domain.
+Replace the last line above with the following, after replacing `<subdomain>` with the desired subdomain.

 ```
-./manage.py convert_gitter_data gitter_data.json --output converted_gitter_data
 ./manage.py import <subdomain> converted_gitter_data
 ```